pcheng17/aoc-python/2024/README.md

 least one case where we entered a loop without ever revisiting the newly placed obstacle.
 I got around this by just storing the state at every position along the path that I've traveled so far.
 If we see a previous state, then we're in a loop.
 That should've been my first approach...

+### Day 7

+Not bad today.
+It took me a little bit to figure out how I wanted to check all possible operations.
+I was getting stuck on doing it recursively because I was trying to be clever.
+I ended up just evaluating one of the operations on the first two integers, creating a new array of that new integer along with the rest, and then recursively called myself with that new array.
+This turned out to be totally fine.